ethereum/ethereum-org-website/src/content/glossary/index.md

 ### attestation {#attestation}

-A validator vote for [block](#block).
-Validators must attest to blocks, signaling that they agree with the state proposed by the block.
+A validator vote for a [block](#block).
+Validators must attest to blocks, signalling that they agree with the state proposed by the block.

 <DocLink to="/developers/docs/consensus-mechanisms/pos/attestations/">
   Attestations